 Once in the application you will be asked to complete some questions about you/academic profile, submit your resume and to submit responses to the following questions:

 Describe your financial need/situation (How will receiving the money benefit you?
 How do you currently support yourself?
 Are you part of any program that provides a stipend for internships?)

 How much are the awards?

-Winners will receive half of their payment about a 4-6 weeks after the complete the required paperworkand write a thank you letter to your donor.
+Part of the process is to write a thank you letter to your donor.
 Winners should review the guidelines and samples to assist them in writing a quality letter.